tvanmaren/boxes-jQuery-playground/README.md

 # jQuery Playground

-A grid of colorful boxes that can be used as a jQuery playground for learning selectors, events, etc.
+The html for this exercise renders a grid of colorful boxes that can be used as a jQuery playground for learning selectors, events, etc. Each of the exercises below is meant to function independently of previous exercises.
+In other words, after completing an exercise, comment it out before working on the next one!

 ### Exercise 1 - DOM Ready

 Reference [this page](https://learn.jquery.com/using-jquery-core/document-ready/).
-Add a callback function to ready that alerts a message saying, ready for DOM manipulation.
-Try using both styles of callbacks.
+Use three different methods to ready the document for querying, alerting the user with the message, "Ready for DOM manipulation!"

 ### Exercise 2 - Selectors, CSS, Attributes